 Testing

-Navigating to the public IP address for the NEA should now load the Web Access interface after giving a certificate warning.
+Navigating to the public IP address of the NEA should now load the Web Access interface, after displaying a certificate warning.
 (This assumes that a share has been enabled for Web Access on the appliance.)

 SSL Certificate and FQDN

-After the Web Access page loads, a signed certificate for the desired FQDN needs to be installed on the appliance and the FQDN registered in the customer’s DNS provider.
+After the Web Access page loads, a signed certificate for the desired FQDN must be installed on the appliance, and the FQDN must be registered with the customer’s DNS provider.

-For more information on the SSL Setup, see Generating SSL CA-signed or self-signed server certificate.
+For more information on SSL Setup, see Generating SSL CA-signed or self-signed server certificate.